StarGaze870/ServiceChargeApp/README.md

 ![mavenInstall](/guide_images/mavenInstall.png)

-2. If build is success then right click the ServiceChargeApplication.java select Run As then Java Application
+2. If build is success, then right click the ServiceChargeApplication.java select Run As then Java Application

 ![runApp](/guide_images/runApp.png)

-If everthing is up and running go to your postman
+If everything is up and running go to your postman

 ---
 ## Configure Postman